vastamaa/HaromSzogek/README.md

 ### Installing

 * No modifications are needed.
-Simply download the program with this command through <b>gitBash</b>:
+Simply download the program with this command through <b>Git Bash</b>:
 ```
 git clone https://github.com/vastamaa/HaromSzogek
 ```